inet-framework/inet/doc/src/users-guide/ch-visualization.rst

 With INET simulations, it is often useful to be able to visualize network traffic.
 INET provides several visualizers for this task, operating at various levels of the network stack.

-Transport path activity can be visualized by including a :ned:`TransportRouteVisualizer` module in the simulation.
-:ned:`TransportRouteVisualizer` that can provide graphical feedback about transport traffic, i.e. traffic that passes through the transport layers of two endpoints.
+One of such visualizers is :ned:`TransportRouteVisualizer` that provides graphical feedback about transport layer traffic.

+:ned:`TransportRouteVisualizer` visualizes traffic that passes through the transport layers of two endpoints.
 Adding an :ned:`IntegratedVisualizer` is also an option, because it also contains a :ned:`TransportRouteVisualizer`.
 Transport path activity visualization is disabled by default, it can be enabled by setting the visualizer’s :par:`displayRoutes` parameter to true.

 :ned:`TransportRouteVisualizer` observes packets that pass through the transport layer, i.e. carry data from/to higher layers.